-Enable/Disable Edge Typosquatting Checker Using Intune & GPO
+Enable/Disable Edge Typosquatting Checker Using Intune

-Typosquatting is a cyber threat in which the attacker registers a domain strikingly similar to another organization’s domain name—for example, cloudinnfra.net instead of cloudinfra.net.
+Typosquatting is a cyber threat in which the attacker registers a domain strikingly similar to another organization’s domain name.
+For example, cloudinnfra.net instead of cloudinfra.net.
 Notice the extra n in the name.

 Edge Typosquatting Checker is a security feature designed to mitigate the risks associated with typosquatting by protecting users from typographical errors when entering URLs.
 This helps prevent users from inadvertently accessing websites that mimic legitimate ones and could be used for malicious purposes.

-The Microsoft Edge web browser enables the TyposquattingChecker (Website typo protection) feature by default.
+Microsoft Edge web browser enables the TyposquattingChecker (Website typo protection) feature by default.
 However, you may want to ensure that users cannot disable this security feature using centralized policy controls.

 • For Intune-managed devices: